Best Bottle Warmers of 2025, Tested & Reviewed

 To find the best bottle warmers of the year, our hands-on reviews considered system reliability, safety, portability, versatility, and cost.
 For more details on how we evaluate baby bottle warmers, scroll down to the bottom of this article.
 Otherwise, here are the top 5 bottle warmers we've tested, followed by in-depth reviews of several additional options!

 Dealing with breast milk or formula can be complicated and, frankly, sometimes annoying.
-You make that perfect bottle for your baby, and within 15 minutes it's no longer warm and your little one refuses to drink!
+You make that perfect bottle for your baby, and within 15 minutes, it's no longer warm and your little one refuses to drink!
 You might be tempted to pop the bottle in the microwave, but the risk of overheating and having plastic chemicals leaching into the milk is too high.

-Also, a microwave can break down essential nutrients and overheat breast milk and formula; in contrast, a bottle warmer will evenly warm the baby bottle to the perfect temperature and help retain nutritional value.
+Also, a microwave can break down essential nutrients and overheat breast milk and formula; in contrast, a bottle warmer will evenly warm the baby's bottle to the perfect temperature and help retain nutritional value.

 the grownsy baby bottle warmer on a kitchen counter